GBousseau/Kendrick-Lamar-Analysis/README.md

 Time Spent: 1day

- content : An exploration of Kendrick Lamar's music including :
+Content : An exploration of Kendrick Lamar's music including :
 - Data cleaning
 - First quick analysis
 - Definition of 3 clusters for different type of songs + interpretation and analysis